 B.S.
 Human Biology, Health & Society, Cornell University

 With a passion for policy-driven maternal and child health research, I assist with the various projects that Dr. Young oversees.
-As a research coordinator, I manage, clean, and analyze data while helping to ensure the proper implementation of study protocol through regular monitoring and evaluation.
+As a research coordinator, I manage, clean, and analyze data while helping to ensure the proper implementation of study protocols.
 Broadly, my interests include water (in)security, food (in)security, and their intersections as well as interactions.